haraldkuske/haraldkuske.github.io/index.md

+# Welcome to my personal GitHub Website
+My name is **Harald Kuske**. </br>
+I was born in 1958 and studied Computer Science at the Untiversität ders Saarlandes in Saarbrücken from 1978 to 1983. </br>
+Since 1983 I was working for different Companies in different areas of Computer Science.</br>
+I'm co-author of patents in telecommunication technologgy.</br>
+My destiny is exceptional computer science.</br>

+# GitHub Help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/haraldkuske/haraldkuske.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.